MicrosoftDocs/azure-docs/articles/application-insights/app-insights-multi-role.md

 To get a multi-role application map, you need to achieve these goals:

-* **Install the latest pre-release** Application Insights package in each component of the application.
+* **Install the latest pre-release** Application Insights package in each role of the application.
-* **Share a single Application Insights resource** for all the components of your application.
+* **Share a single Application Insights resource** for all the roles of your application.
 * **Enable Multi-role Application Map** in the Previews blade.

 Configure each role of your application using the appropriate method for its type. ([ASP.NET](app-insights-asp-net.md), [Java](app-insights-java-get-started.md), [Node.js](app-insights-nodejs.md).)